-He began his career in Rhombic Engineering (Pty) Ltd (a company principally involved in manufacture of components, sub-assemblies and assemblies of electrical hardware, high voltage components and transmission equipment, based in Gauteng, South Africa) in December 1999 as an apprentice, involved in the design and manufacture of tooling necessary for mass production within a workshop.
+He began his career in Rhombic Engineering in December 1999 as an apprentice, involved in the design and manufacture of tooling necessary for mass production within a workshop.

-He left Rhombic Engineering (Pty) Ltd in November 2002 to join Ulrich Engineering (Pty) Ltd (a company principally involved in private households, exterritorial organisations, representatives of foreign governments and other activities not adequately defined\, based in Gauteng, South Africa) in December 2002 as an operations manager, where he was involved in procurement management, planning and scheduling machine and staff operations, and managing customer delivery and lead times.
+He left Rhombic Engineering in November 2002 to join Ulrich Engineering (Pty) Ltd in December 2002 as an operations manager, where he was involved in procurement management, planning and scheduling machine and staff operations, and managing customer delivery and lead times.

-He became a director of Ulrich Engineering (Pty) Ltd on 24 February 2004 before he left in December 2006 to join Solar Harvest (Pty) Ltd (a company principally involved in manufacturing of solar panels, based in Gauteng, South Africa) in January 2007 as a production development engineer where he oversaw the planning, preparation, and implementation of a custom-built manufacturing facility, and was responsible for being the project manager for design and production of solar water heaters.
-He later became a director of Solar Harvest (Pty) Ltd on 13 April 2007 before he left in September 2009 to join Misa Projects and Water Management CC (a close corporation principally involved in the design and production of credit control devices and provision of turnkey solutions for utility services management, based in Gauteng, South Africa) in October 2009 as a project manager, where he was responsible for designing new mechanical product solutions for credit control projects and managing production facilities to meet product manufacturing lines.
+He left Ulrich Engineering (Pty) Ltd in December 2006 to join Solar Harvest Pty Ltd in January 2007 as a production development engineer where he oversaw the planning, preparation, and implementation of a custom-built manufacturing facility, and was responsible for being the project manager for design and production of solar water heaters.
+He left Solar Harvest Pty Ltd in September 2009 to join Misa Projects in October 2009 as a project manager, where he was responsible for designing new mechanical product solutions for credit control projects and managing production facilities to meet product manufacturing lines.

-He left Misa Projects and Water Management CC in May 2012 and rejoined Ulrich Engineering (Pty) Ltd in the same month as a production manager and was later promoted to an operations director in January 2015, where he was mainly responsible for developing and implementing the overall operational strategy for the facility.
+He left Misa Projects in May 2012 and rejoined Ulrich Engineering (Pty) Ltd in the same month as a production manager and was later promoted to operations director in January 2015, where he was mainly responsible for developing and implementing the overall operational strategy for the facility.
 He left Ulrich Engineering (Pty) Ltd in August 2020 to join Mega Fortris in September 2020 as a director of production.
 He was later promoted to our Group Chief Operating Officer in July 2023 where he has assumed his current responsibilities.